for the cookie:

 Note: If using a fig jam/preserve that does not include honey, this recipe would be vegan.
 Try my fig-port jam.

 I decided to make hamantaschen because Purim is this weekend!
 I love hamantaschen and the story behind why we make these cookies this time of year.
 I wrote an article about Purim and hamantaschen for NPR a while back and since then, I’ve created recipes for a rugelach-inspired cream cheese based hamantaschen, chocolate hamantaschen, vegan hamantaschen filled with kiwi jam and orange ginger hamantaschen.
 Since I can, hamantaschen are a great excuse to use up last year’s homemade jam (just make sure it is thick or it will run) just before canning season starts up again.
 This year’s hamantaschen is packed with not only sneaky squash but fig jam is baked into the dough for extra flavor and fiber.

-I wasn't sure how the puree would work in a cookie recipe but the puree was really, really smooth, much smoother than I am able to make myself from butternut squash and really seemed to "disappear" into the batter.
+I wasn’t sure how the puree would work in a cookie recipe but the puree was so smooth, it really seemed to “disappear” into the batter.
 Using the puree not only added extra veggies but it gave it some of the bulk I would normally get from butter so that means the recipe is vegan and pareve (without using margarine!).
 The dough was very easy to roll out and work with and tasted fantastic!
-No one would know there was squash in the cookies if you didn't tell them, they were just lightly sweet.
+No one would know there was squash in the cookies if you didn’t tell them, they were just lightly sweet.